Skip to main content

 Many people think if they get a gene positive test result they are officially diagnosed with HD.
 The diagnosis of HD is actually made by a neurologist based on the presence of motor symptoms indicating HD in conjunction with a positive test result and/or positive family history of HD.
 So, it is possible you could get a test result that is gene positive, but the neurologist would have to be able to document the onset of symptoms in order to diagnose HD.

 Life Insurance: If you do decide to get tested, you need to think about things like life insurance.
 If you are going to purchase life insurance, it should be done before you begin a testing process.
+Interested in exploring more options?
+Check out our Care Assistance Planning for more information.

 How to Talk About Genetic Testing for Teens & Young Adults